modernish/modernish/README.md

 parameters in place using the safe default quoting method of `shellquote`.
 No options are supported and any attempt to add arguments results in a syntax error.

-### `source` ###

-The `source` command is built in to bash and zsh, but is added by modernish to other shells.
-It sources a dot script like the `.` command, but additionally supports passing arguments to sourced scripts like you would pass them to a function.

 ## Testing numbers, strings and files ##